 - This can be corrected by orthotic inserts, preferably fitted by a sports injury professional or podiatrist.
 However, off the shelf shoe inserts are often appropriate.

 - The inserts should be worn at all times.
 Not just when training.

 Phase 1 exercises

-No running - walking or any other activity which causes pain either during, after or the following day.
+- Walking or any other activity which causes pain either during, after or the following day.

-Night splint - wear a plantar fasciitis night splint for as long as is comfortable, overnight if possible but if you can manage 1 hour then gradually increase over time.
+- If you can only manage 1 hour then gradually increase over time.
 If it is painful then remove it.
-Do not give up!

 You are ready to move onto phase two when you can walk pain-free in the mornings.